csc-training/da-with-r/3_BasicFeatures/2_WritingAndAnnotating.md

 *Optional challenge:* Can you figure out why `"four" > "five"` returns `TRUE`?

+*A:* When using “>” or “<” on strings, R compares their alphabetical order.
+Here “four” comes after “five”, and therefore is “greater than” it.

 ### 8. Missing data

 As R was designed to analyze datasets, it includes the concept of missing data (which is uncommon in other programming languages).
 Missing data are represented in vectors as `NA`.